kddubey/mpnrl/README.md

 ## Why

-No-duplicates sampling hurts training throughput if there are many duplicates.
+No-duplicates sampling hurts training throughput if there's high variance in the number of duplicated anchors.
 See the numbers and plots for MNRL + AllNLI in [`./demos/compare_dataloaders.ipynb`](./demos/compare_dataloaders.ipynb).

 Here are CUDA memory snapshots across time for MNRL + AllNLI (first 10k triplets,